divVerent/aaaaxy/docs/userguide.md

 ### Known Issues

-  - Especially on laptops with 5K displays connected, graphics performance may be poor.
+  - Especially on laptops with 4K displays connected, graphics performance may be poor.
 As a workaround, press `Esc` to switch to the game menu, then in the settings switch to a lower graphics setting. <https://github.com/hajimehoshi/ebiten/issues/1772> tracks a fix for this issue.
-  - On some Linux systems, fullscreen mode uses the wrong scaling factor.
-As a workaround, press `F` to switch to windowed mode, then maximize the window.

 ### Video Recording